 Marrakech is, in many ways, a year-round destination.
 The buzzing atmosphere and cultural grandeur can be experienced at almost any time of year, but arriving into perfect, not-too-hot sunshine can really make a difference to your enjoyment of the city.
-This dictates to a lot of travellers when to book their flights.
+This dictates to a lot of travellers when to book cheap flights to Marrakech.

-In the spring and autumn, Marrakech’s temperatures are warm in the day and cool in the evening: the perfect combination for city exploration, very popular with tourists flying to the city from March to May and September to November.
+In the spring and autumn, Marrakech’s temperatures are warm in the day and cool in the evening: the perfect combination for city exploration, very popular with tourists taking flights to the city from March to May and September to November.

-If you want to avoid the crowds, the calmer winter streets make a refreshing change.
+If you want to avoid the crowds take a flight to Marrakech during the calmer winter streets make a refreshing change.
 Even in the colder months - November to March - the daytime temperature stays around the 21°C mark.
 However, it does dip considerably after dark.
 Despite the chilly nights, Marrakech still qualifies as a warm city destination, even in the winter.

-Summer days, especially in July and August can regularly reach highs of almost 40°C. Some find the summer months too hot to explore the city properly – but if it’s a sunny glow you’re after, this is your time.
+Take a flight during the summer days, especially in July and August and enjoy regularly reach highs of almost 40°C. Some find the summer months too hot to explore the city properly – but if it’s a sunny glow you’re after, this is your time.

-It’s also worth considering that many shops and restaurants close in August and during Ramadan, the ninth month of the Islamic calendar.
+It’s also worth considering that many shops and restaurants close in August and during Ramadan when you book a flight to Marrakech, the ninth month of the Islamic calendar.
 Tourists are still welcome, but eating in public over Ramadan is viewed as offensive – avoid doing this at all costs.
 The dates of Ramadan change on Western calendars from year to year, so do check before booking your flights.

 On the 21st of August, the King's birthday is celebrated country-wide.
 This is a public holiday so normal business patterns may be disturbed.
 This should be taken into consideration if you are flying to Marrakech during this time.

-During the month of March, Marrakech hosts the largest magic festival in the world, the International Magic Festival.
+Take a cheap flight to Marrakech during the month of March when it hosts the largest magic festival in the world, the International Magic Festival.
 The event takes over the streets and square of Marrakech for four days, where you can expect to see a variety of magic tricks.
 If you're impressed by disappearing bodies and death defying stunts, then this is a great time to visit, especially as these street performances are free.
 Bear in mind that you may have to pay to see performances at the Royal Theatre.

 Year round there are many visitors seeking cheap flights to Marrakech making it a popular destination.